noSpamProxy/Reports/Send-BlockReportToUsers/Readme.md

 ### ReportSubject
 **Default:** Auswertung der abgewiesenen E-Mails an Sie
 Sets the report E-Mail subject.

+### SetAdPassword
+  Set a password to use for authentication against the AD.
+  The password will be saved as encrypted "NspAdReportingPass.bin" file under %APPDATA%.

 ### SmtpHost
 Specifies the SMTP host which should be used to send the report E-Mail.